No shame. No judgment. I promise.

 I learned how to embrace my true sexual identity, and I can guide you to do the same.

-🎉 Leah's PJ Party Confessions 🎉
+🎉 Secret Confessions 🎉

 As a kid, my special “bonding time” with my dad was going out to record the license plates of mobsters.
 Yes, really.
+I thought it was a totally normal father-daughter activity.

+There were always well-known people on the periphery of our lives because my dad collected celebrities the way other people collect baseball cards.
 Mr. Rogers once left a message on my family’s answering machine, which made me the coolest kid in 7th grade for approximately 2 hours.

 I don’t like peanuts, but I’ve recently discovered that I love the process of biting into a peanut M&M, removing the peanut, and eating the chocolate and shell.
 My partner calls me a weirdo.
 (He’s right).